TaraT1/DevNotes/vault/js.react.md

     - dev controls how/when used.
 Few boundaries
 - framework - predetermined architcture - follow specified pattern of development
     - work within boundaries set by framework
-    - opinionated - right and wrongb ways to use It
+    - opinionated - right and wrong ways to use It
 ### History
 - 2006  jQuery - bridge browsers
 - 2010  Angular.js (v1), ember, backbone.js